Yard waste collection

 You can mulch or crush dry leaves to make more space in your bags or containers.

-Yes – keep on composting!
+Yes Ė keep on composting!
 This collection program is for those residents who aren't recycling their yard waste or have too much to manage through backyard composting.
-For more information on composting, contact Green Action Centre.
+For more information on composting, contact the Green Action Centre.

 Yes.
 You can take your yard waste to the Brady Road Resource Management Facility (Brady Road Landfill) free of charge, as long as it is a load of only yard waste.
 The yard waste should be in reusable containers, paper yard waste bags, or cardboard boxes.
-You can also bring your yard waste loose, in a covered trailer If your yard waste is in plastic bags, you must empty the yard waste from the plastic bag, and take the plastic bag home with you.
-You will not be allowed to leave the plastic bag.
-This is to prevent plastic from contaminating the compost site.
+You can also bring your yard waste loose, in a covered trailer.